-New for the 2020–2021 Academic Year, the Student Diversity Council is a student initiative led by Katherine Nikolich '21, Jaden Graham '21, and Sydney Brown '21.
+Launched in the 2020–2021 Academic Year, the Student Diversity Council is a student initiative led this year by Cameron Baker '22 and Lexi Justice '22.
 Mr. Steve McGill, an Upper School English Teacher, is the faculty advisor.

 On the evening of April 22, the Davidson Day Student Diversity Council hosted its final forum of the year, focusing on the Asian-American experience.
 The call was powerful and emotional because the speakers not only gave insights on their experiences with assumptions and misunderstandings directed toward Asians, but also discussed the recent anti-Asian violence and increasing xenophobia due to the pandemic.

 Sometimes in life, people search for their passion but just can’t find it.
 Other times, after much trial and error, they stumble upon it later in life and discover a new level of fulfillment.
 If your name is Cameron Baker, and you’re a junior at Davidson Day School, you found it when you were 17 years old while scrolling on your TikTok feed.